BDA-KTS/semantic-search-over_social-media-posts/README.md

 ### 3. Sample output:
 After executing all the scripts in `lookup_socialmedia_posts.ipynb`, the output will be written in JSON format located at `/data/output.json`.
+Each result in the output is a JSON object that includes the post ID, post text, and the similarity score (ranging from 0 to 1).
+The higher the similarity score, the more relevant the post is to the query.
 Below are the top-K most similar posts to the given query (with top-K set to 5 in this example):

 ```ruby
 {